ShenCiao/Ciallo/README.md

 ![monkey](./articles/monkey.png)

+The figure above shows the monkey suzanne rendered with the pencil brush.
+It has 15 strokes and 516 vertices.

+I rendered the monkey 100 times on a 1684x1191 framebuffer (A4 paper in 144 dpi) on NVIDIA GeForce RTX 3060 Laptop GPU.
+It takes 0.67ms in total.

 ### ~~Curve binding~~

 ~~Polylines are hard to edit.
 So Ciallo allows users to "bind" a polyline upon a bezier curve.
 It'll act like this:~~